 Queries about the project

 It is important to us to operate in a responsible and collaborative way, and we therefore welcome you to submit any queries you may have about the development.
-Please contact us at the telephone number listed on the right hand side of the webpage, or by clicking “Contact us” below, and please also look out for the Rag Lane Solar Farm planning application in December, which will provide more detailed reports and drawings, accessible as public information via South Gloucestershire Council’s planning website and publications.
+Please contact us at the telephone number listed on the right hand side of the webpage, or by clicking “Contact us” below, and please take a look at the planning application documents available on the South Gloucestershire Council planning portal website using Reference P20/24180/F.